Indexing

 • .noindex: Custom ignore patterns for Kodit (uses gitignore syntax)

-Kodit automatically detects and processes files based on their extensions:
+Kodit automatically detects and processes files based on their extensions.
+The following languages are supported with advanced Tree-sitter parsing:

-Kodit uses tree-sitter to intelligently extract code snippets:
+Kodit uses a sophisticated Tree-sitter-based slicing system to intelligently extract code snippets with context:

 • Functions and Methods: Complete function definitions with their bodies